 - A January 10, 2020 letter to the Cleveland Chief of Police regarding body-worn cameras during secondary employment.

 On April 3, 2017, U.S. Attorney General Jeff Sessions ordered the Department of Justice to review all existing consent decrees with police departments, raising speculation that the DOJ could withdraw from these much-needed reforms.
 However, the Cleveland consent decree is overseen by a federal judge, who maintains control until its requirements have been fulfilled, and would need to approve any changes.
 Barring further developments, we will continue to track Cleveland’s consent decree and provide input as we have been.

-The consent decree is complex.
-We encourage you to read our April 14, 2017 report for a more detailed explanation of desired reforms in equipment and resources, civilian oversight, body cameras, discipline, and bias-free policing.
+The consent decree requires reform to take place across many areas simultaneously.
+We encourage you to read our January 2, 2019 report for a more detailed explanation of changes happening to civilian oversight, equipment and resources, bias-free policing, discipline, and body cameras.

 The ACLU of Ohio has always been engaged in the fight for police reform in Cleveland and throughout Ohio, and we will continue to play an instrumental role in monitoring implementation and promoting the mission of constitutional policing.